Palmstroemen/WB_Organizer/README.md

 As we can't hide the standard workbench selector we want to put it a little bit 'out of our sight' to the top right.
 Go to the configuration panel (menu -> edit -> configurations (or so?))

 ![](./Resources/images/WBO_to_config.png)

 1. Select the Workbench dialog (the 3rd from the top), ...
 2. scroll down to the very bottom of the list, and ...
 3. select inside the dropdown to place the selector widget to the **top right corner** of the window.

 ![](./Resources/images/WBO_config.png)
-We advice you to also check the

 Now after a restart your old Workbench selector will sit in the top right corner like so:

 ![](./Resources/images/WBO_Start.png)

 There it is still available but won't disturb or confuse you.

 Finally you might consider to remove some useless buttons from the workbenches area like the file load and save buttons, the undo and redo buttons to save you some more screenspace. *(Won't you use [Ctrl]+[Z] for undo and [Ctrl]+[Y] for redo?
-So why waste your screen space with these buttons)*
+So why waste your screen space with these buttons?)*

 Now you can try to **rearrange all your workbench buttons** in a way that they are not shuffled around on each workbench change.
 See how the upper left part of our workbenches remain static on the change of workbenches.